Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analyzed existing platforms, key functionalities, and compliance standards.
 And also discussed about the use cases with mentor.

 I had discussed with the mentor about use cases and also conducted intial research on user experience of tele medicine application.

+Analyzed about feedback on usecases.checked about admin functionality and investigated how to include that in application.